tekknolagi/tekknolagi.github.com/_posts/2024-01-10-typed-c-extensions.md

 intermediate checks and allocation can be elided.
 This makes for much less work!

-To checkout the changes to PyPy, look at [this stack of commits](https://github.com/pypy/pypy/compare/3a06bbe5755a1ee05879b29e1717dcbe230fdbf8...branches/py3.10-mb-typed-sig-experiments).
+To check out the actual changes to PyPy, look at [this stack of commits](https://github.com/pypy/pypy/compare/3a06bbe5755a1ee05879b29e1717dcbe230fdbf8...branches/py3.10-mb-typed-sig-experiments).

 To see what this looks like from the JIT's perspective, we can peek at the